-United States Immigration and Customs Enforcement (ICE) is extending its remote Form I-9 verification policy through May 31, 2021 to help employers cope with the COVID-19 pandemic.
-This policy is only available for employers that are working remotely due to the coronavirus.
+United States Immigration and Customs Enforcement (ICE) is extending its remote Form I-9 verification policy through April 30, 2022 to help employers cope with the COVID-19 pandemic.

 what to do when the policy ends

 Once the interim policy is over, employers will have three business days to review all documents for employees onboarded remotely in their physical presence.
 In the Form I-9’s Section 2 additional information field, employers can mark “COVID-19” as the reason for the physical inspection delay.
 Employers should note the date of inspection and the phrase “documents physically examined” when they complete the in-person review in the Section 2 additional information field.